Parasocial interaction: Twitch

 Twitch, a video livestreaming service with focuses such as video game live streaming, creative content, and "in real life" streams, has also grown in popularity since launching in June 2011.
 Twitch's platform encourages creators to directly engage with their fans.
 According to research, a large draw towards the website is the aspect of users directly participating in a livestream through the chat function.
 In turn, streamers interact with their audience by greeting them by username or addressing their messages in comments.

 As noted in one study, this type of interaction forms "a sense of community".
-Additionally, Twitch livestreams create a digital "third place", a term coined by Ray Oldenburg that describes a public and informal get-together of individuals that are foundational to building a community.
+Twitch livestreams create a digital "third place", a term coined by Ray Oldenburg that describes a public and informal get-together of individuals that are foundational to building a community.
 This sense of community is further enhanced when users become regular participants of a stream, either by watching live shows frequently or subscribing to the creator.

 Subscribing to a Twitch channel is another way in which viewers participate in a live stream.
-This is a considered a form of digital patronage where audiences pay money to financially support a creator.
-Forming what an audience member perceives as a personal relationship with their favourite streamer plays a large role whether or not they choose to subscribe.
+This is considered a form of digital patronage where audiences pay money to financially support a creator.
+Forming what an audience member perceives as a personal relationship with their favourite streamer plays a large role in whether or not they choose to subscribe.

 Wired stated that Twitch pioneered "the digital parasocial thing.
 More specifically, monetizing it on a massive scale".
 David Finch, in the book Implications and Impacts of eSports on Business and Society, highlighted that streamers on Twitch have many options to monetize their content such as donations through Twitch, channel subscriptions and ad revenue; additionally, Twitch is more associated with livestreaming than YouTube and has "a much higher degree of interaction" between the content creator and the viewer.
 Finch wrote that "the popularity of Twitch parallels other emerging digital media forms in that it is user-generated, draws on parasocial relationships established online and establishes intimacy in new ways. ...
 Twitch viewers might similarly regard their time on their favourite Twitch channels as familiar, hilarious and informative encounters with their gaming pals".